 How to Pay Stamp Duty

-1. Take the original document to the GRA Stamp Duty Office in the region where the property is located
+1. Take your executed (signed) documents to the GRA Stamp Duty office in the relevant region

-5. The stamped document can now be registered at the Lands Commission
+5. The stamped document is now legally effective

 Exemptions